CDCgov/ITF-Dashboard/README.md

 #### Passing Data Lake Credentials via Environment Var

-If you run this locally, you'll need to **create a .env file in the root directory**.
+If you run this locally, you'll need to **create a .Renviron file in the root directory**.
-The .env file contains environmental variables needed to connect and write files to the Data Lake.
+The .Renviron file contains environmental variables needed to connect and write files to the Data Lake.

 The file should be parsed line-by-line and expected to have the following format:
 ```